Similkameen Valley Farm Trail: Farm Stands, Farm Stays & Farm-to-Table Dining Along Highway 3

 Sanderson Farms & Smosa Gardens – 3059 Hwy 3, Keremeos

-Sanderson Farms & Smosa Gardens on Highway 3 in Keremeos is a multi-stop destination that combines a family farm market with Smosa Gardens’ East Indian restaurant and the Orchard View Motel, all set within reach of a nearby walking and biking trail.
+Sanderson Farms & Smosa Gardens on Highway 3 in Keremeos is a multi-stop destination that combines a family farm market, Smosa Gardens’ East Indian restaurant, and the Orchard View Motel, all within reach of a nearby walking and biking trail.
 The mix of experiences in one place, from picking up seasonal produce, enjoying a full meal, and even staying overnight, all while having easy access to a 5-kilometre trail that connects the whole setting into a relaxed, stay-and-explore spot.

 Wild at Heart Organic Orchards – 3105 Hwy 3, Keremeos